 Enterprise and entrepreneurial skills: seizing opportunities and seeing them through

-Graduate recruits with enterprise and entrepreneurial skills are an asset to a company because they will be able to spot gaps in the market and innovate, and because they are commercially minded.
+Students and graduates often think that they only require entrepreneurial skills if they intend to become an entrepreneur and set up their own business as a graduate.
+But employers often seek an entrepreneurial mindset in their graduate recruits.
+These graduates are an asset because they will be able to spot gaps in the market and innovate, and because they are commercially minded.
 Graduate job seekers can showcase their strengths in this area by demonstrating a capacity for independent work and original thinking, as well as sound business sense and an interest in the market that their potential employer operates in.

 Being enterprising and entrepreneurial involves spotting an unexploited opportunity and making the most of it: essentially, identifying a gap in the market and filling it.
 However, it can also be about trying something new or improving a process to increase efficiency or boost results.

-Enterprise and entrepreneurial skills are effectively a combination of other competencies, including:
+Enterprise and entrepreneurial skills are effectively a combination of other competencies and abilites, including:

 - commercial awareness

 - creative and innovative thinking (in fact, it could be argued that entrepreneurs take an innovation and make it commercially viable).